chadcwilliams/EEG-GAN_CognitiveScience2023/README.md

 <b>Step 3: Split data into training, validation, and test sets </b>
 - We now have all participant trial-by-trial data in a csv file, but we want to split the data into a training set and a non-training set (which will be again split into a validation and test set in the next step).
 - ```gansEEG_ExtractSampleSizeData.py``` (in the <b>Data</b> folder) first removed 400 participants (to later be split equally into validation and test sets).
 The resulting file is named ```gansTrialERP_len100_TestValidationData.csv``` and can be found within the <b>Data/Validation and Test Datasets</b> folder.
 With the remaining 100 participants, it creates a series of new datasets with different sample sizes.
 This script actually splits the data into sample sizes of 5 to 100 in steps of 5, but only seven of these were used in the manuscript (5, 10, 15, 20, 30, 60, 100).
 It creates five sets of data for each sample size.
 These files can be found in the <b>Data/Training Datasets</b> folder.
--TODO: The TestValidation file is named something different in the script.
+- TODO: The TestValidation file is named something different in the script.
 Probably should fix all paths and filenames in all scripts...

 <b>Step 4: Split data into the test and validation datasets</b>
 - In the last step, we created a file ```gansTrialERP_len100_TestValidationData.csv``` that contains all test and validation data.
 We next need to split these into two equally sized data.
 The file for this is absent from the repo but follows the same procedure as lines 13-21 in ```gansEEG_ExtractSampleSizeData.py```